 Java VisualVM is a simplified, yet robust profiling tool for Java applications.
 This is a free, open-source profiler.

 This tool was bundled with the Java Development Kit (JDK) up to JDK 8, but was removed in JDK 9, and is now distributed as a standalone tool: VisualVM Download.

 Its operation relies on other standalone tools provided in the JDK, such as JConsole, jstat, jstack, jinfo, and jmap.

 Below we can see a simple overview interface of an ongoing profiling session using Java VisualVM:

 One interesting advantage of Java VisualVM is that we can extend it to develop new functionalities as plugins.
 We can then add these plugins to Java VisualVM’s built-in update center.

 Java VisualVM supports local and remote profiling, as well as memory and CPU profiling.
-Connecting to remote applications requires providing credentials (hostname/IP and password as necessary) but does not provide support for ssh tunneling.
-We can also choose to either enable real-time profiling with instant updates (typically every 2 seconds).
+Connecting to remote applications requires providing credentials (hostname/IP and password as necessary), but doesn’t provide support for ssh tunneling.
+We can also choose to enable real-time profiling with instant updates (typically every 2 seconds).